-KEY CAPTURE Department: Operations Policy Subject: Cold Weather Operations Date: 02/21/2024 Review Period: Annually
+KEY CAPTURE Department: Operations

+Policy Subject: Cold Weather Operations

+Date: 11/13/2023 Review Period: Annually

-- Inspection and maintenance of thermal insulation protective measures for all battery enclosures.
-These inspections will be completed prior to December 1st on an annual basis. - Inspection and maintenance of waterproofing for damage or degradation, and repair of any identified damage or degraded insulation or other associated forms of waterproofing.
+- Inspection and maintenance of waterproofing for damage or degradation, and repair of any identified damage or degraded insulation or other associated forms of waterproofing.
 These inspections will be completed prior to December 1st on an annual basis. - Inspection and maintenance of freeze protection equipment, primarily consisting of the battery stacks.
 These inspections will be completed prior to December 1st on an annual basis. - Testing or verification of the freeze protection equipment prior to December 1st and monthly throughout the winter season. - Review on an annual basis the list of cold weather critical components and update as necessary.This will be completed prior to the submission of the Declaration of Preparedness. - Submit a Declaration of Preparedness to ERCOT once the plan has been enacted and all the necessary inspections/maintenance activities have been performed.
 This will be completed prior to December 1st on an annual basis.